language of albanians

 language of albanian

-What Makes Albanian A Distinct Language?
+What Makes Albanian a Distinct Language?

 While its ancestors remain a mystery, it even has no next of kin.
 Years on end, various alphabets including Latin Script, Greek letters, and Arabic letters have been utilized in Albanian.
 But now it possesses its own set of Alphabets.
 The majority of the European and Western Asian languages are a part of the Indo-European language family tree.
 But, as opposed to many Indo-European languages, Albanian is not directly in connection to other languages.
 Like Greek and Armenian, it has its own distinctive branch.